Alternative Choices for You

 - ID, IP address and hostname of destination VPN server

 - Raw IP address and hostname of the source VPN client computer

 - Type of VPN protocols (SSL-VPN, L2TP, OpenVPN or SSTP)

 - VPN client software-name, version and ID (if available)

 - Number of packets and bytes during a VPN connection, and debug information of communication errors

-This information is automatically transmitted to the university’s logging server by each VPN Gate server.
+This information is automatically transmitted to the University’s logging server by each individual VPNGate server.

 “Analyzing VPN Connection Log is helpful to investigate the source global IP address of him.
 We will disclosure the VPN Connection Logs to a policeman, a prosecutor, a lawyer or a court who is authorized by applicable laws.”

-VPN Gate is therefore not suitable for those wanting privacy (let alone “anonymity!).
-If you want privacy, then use a good commercial no-logs VPN service or the Tor instead.
-To gain total privacy, we recommend you use a Tor VPN service.
-In fairness, privacy is not what VPN Gate is for.
-It should instead be seen as an anti-censorship and anti-public WiFi hacking tool.
+To gain online anonymity, we generally recommend using a Tor VPN service (and Tor).
+In fairness, privacy is not what VPNGate is for.
+It should instead be seen as an anti-censorship tool (and anti-public WiFi hacking tool).